pandas-dev/pandas/doc/source/user_guide/options.rst

-                                                     computation if it is installed. compute.use_numexpr                     True         Use the numexpr library to accelerate computation if it is installed. plotting.matplotlib.register_converters True         Register custom converters with
+                                                     computation if it is installed. compute.use_numexpr                     True         Use the numexpr library to accelerate computation if it is installed. plotting.backend                        matplotlib   Change the plotting backend to a different backend than the current matplotlib one.
+                                                     Backends can be implemented as third-party
+                                                     libraries implementing the pandas plotting
+                                                     API.
+They can use other plotting libraries like Bokeh, Altair, etc. plotting.matplotlib.register_converters True         Register custom converters with
                                                      matplotlib.
 Set to False to de-register.
 ======================================= ============ ==================================